Download helpful materials to support you throughout KYMRIAH therapy.

 Go to What is KYMRIAH? for more details.

-In the past, one of the only options for children and young adults with relapsed or refractory B-cell ALL has been allogeneic stem cell transplant (SCT).
+In the past, one of the only options for children and young adults with relapsed or refractory (r/r) B-cell acute lymphoblastic leukemia (ALL) has been allogeneic stem cell transplant (SCT).
 This type of SCT requires a donor and may require complete remission status before the transplant can take place.
 About 1 in 4 patients cannot achieve complete remission in preparation for SCT.

 Go to What is the process for getting KYMRIAH? for details on starting your KYMRIAH journey.
 Once you and your doctor decide KYMRIAH is right for you, you may get a referral to a KYMRIAH Treatment Center.
 Go to Find a KYMRIAH Treatment Center for a list of available treatment centers, or call KYMRIAH CARES™ at 1-844-4KYMRIAH (1-844-459-6742) to find out if there are additional KYMRIAH Treatment Centers closer to you.